NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 - Testing for performance and load
 - Testing user interfaces for gaps and compliance against policies

-##### Integration Tests Automation
+##### Integration Test Automation

-We recommend the following steps for integration tests automation:
+We recommend the following steps:
 1. Integrate your integration tests into a [Continuous Integration (CI) pipeline](/docs/guides/software-lifecycle/continuous-integration), allowing for automatic execution of tests upon code changes.
-2. Ensure that each integration test can run independently without relying on the state or output of other tests.
+2. Follow the process of above [diagram](#32-system-test-automation) for integration test automation.
+3. Take a look at the following [Playbook](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/integration-testing/) for more information about applying integration testing.

-##### Security Tests Automation
+##### Security Test Automation

 To aid in security testing automation, we recommend two steps:
 1. Add security testing to your developers' local coding environment via pre-commit (see [Unit Test Automation](#31-unit-test-automation) section above)
 2. Enable existing [SLIM security best practices](/slim/docs/category/security) as part of your software development workflow.

-##### Performance Tests Automation
+##### Performance Test Automation

 We recommend the following steps for performance test automation:
 1. Integrate performance tests into your Continuous Integration and Continuous Delivery (CI/CD) pipeline to enable regular and automated execution of performance tests as part of the software delivery process.
-2. Implement assertions or checks that flag any deviations from the baseline performance that exceed a predefined threshold.
-These assertions can be based on various metrics, such as response time deviations, throughput degradation, or resource utilization spikes.
+2. Refer to the [Testing Frameworks](testing-frameworks) page for performance test tools and frameworks.
+3. Take a look at the following [Playbook](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/performance-testing/) for more information about applying performance testing.

-##### User Interface Tests Automation
+##### User Interface Test Automation

 We recommend the following steps for user interface test automation:
 1. Set up a CI pipeline to automatically trigger UI test execution upon code changes or at scheduled intervals.
-2. Implement parallel test execution to automatically run multiple tests simultaneously and reduce overall execution time.
+2. Refer to the [Testing Frameworks](testing-frameworks) page for user interface test tools and frameworks.
+3. Take a look at the following [Playbook](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/ui-testing/) for more information about applying user interface testing.

 ### 4. Maintain Your Tests